Indian Law Research

 Assistant Professor Stacey Gordon

 Because tribes are sovereign governments, the field of Indian Law encompasses distinct legal issues and legal sources.
-Researching both federal Indian law (the law of the relationship between tribal governments and the U.S. government) and tribal law (the law of individual tribes) requires a different set of tools and research skills than those students are introduced to in a basic legal research course.
+Researching both federal Indian law (the law of the relationship between tribal governments and the U.S. government) and tribal law (the law of individual tribes) requires an additional set of tools and research skills to those students are introduced to in a basic legal research course.
 In this course, students will learn the skills and sources necessary to research general Indian law issues as well as the very specialized skills and sources used in researching the legal history of a tribe, including reserved treaty rights.
 The course will cover researching treaties, Indian land claims, statutory and case law, and tribal law.
 Students will actively participate in creating a tribal legal history throughout the course.